 You may not even be planning to attend the Rolling Loud, but the festival could still affect your life or the life of your loved ones indirectly.
 That’s because there’s a sharp increase in the number of marijuana and alcohol-impaired car drivers on the day when the Rolling Loud – or any similar music festival – is held.

-And it makes sense, our Los Angeles car accident attorneys say.
+And it makes sense, our car accident attorney Los Angeles California say.
 After all, those thousands of festival goers who are planning to get overly intoxicated or smoke tons of weed will get under the wheel of their vehicle to get there.

 Sadly but true, most people attending such events are typically negligent and irresponsible individuals, who couldn’t care less about the safety of other people.